Road Safety & Maintenance

 They will also patch areas in the roadway that have collapsed or broken apart before they become potholes.
 Our crews do not just fill these holes, they cut out a section of the road, excavate, replace and seal the asphalt creating a lasting patch on the roadway.

 Every year the Township budgets for a number of roadways to be resurfaced.
 Through annual inspections and consideration of available funds, we determine which will receive a resurface treatment in order to extend the life of the roadway.
 For many years we've been able to project our needs for the next ten years, but with limitations in funding and increase traffic volume we can only anticipate the next five years.

-- East Maple Street - Apple Blossom Lane to Truman Street
+- East Maple Street - Plaza Drive to the Township Line

 Paving is a labor intensive, unpredictable project.
 Completion is vastly dependent upon weather and timing.
 Pavement cannot be laid in wet conditions and hot mix asphalt is only produced May through October.
 Prior to paving, crews prep the roadway in areas where special attention is needed.
 This can range from raising sewer manholes to milling - removing the top layer - along driveways so that the added material keeps all features on the same level surface.